36 of the Best Spring Garden Planning Resources for a Productive Garden

 I like to use a metal wheelbarrow as opposed to a plastic one because they hold larger quantities without buckling.

 I always opt for biodegradable seed starting pots and trays like ones made from peat so that I am not increasing my plastic consumption.
-This year, I am using leftover cardboard egg flats.
-They will be composted when I am finished with them.
+Leftover cardboard egg flats work great as well.
+They can be composted when you are finished with them.

 If you are starting seeds indoors and you don’t have a space with abundant natural light, you will need a good set of indoor grow lights.